awslabs/agent-evaluation/docs/targets/custom_targets.md

       calculate_text_length:
         steps:
         - "Ask agent to calculate the length of this text: Hello world!"
-        expected_results:
+        expected:
+          conversation:
           - The agent responds that the length is 12.
     ```